kobi2187/ganjing/README.md

 echo result.webUrl
 ```

-**Features:**
+**What it does:**
-- Auto-extracts thumbnail if not provided
+- Auto-extracts thumbnail if not provided (requires ffmpeg)
-- Waits for video processing
+- Waits for video processing to complete
 - Returns complete result with all IDs

 ### Level 2: With Progress Tracking